Muffy239/Muffy239/README.md

 <details>
 	<summary><h3>👨🏽‍💻Adrian's Coding Joruney:</h3></summary>
-From the moment I crafted my first script in Scratch during a high school web development class, my fascination with technology was transformed into a deep-seated passion for programming.
-It was the final project of that class, a venture into the foundational realms of HTML and CSS, that truly cemented my love for coding.
-The relentless challenges and the satisfaction of overcoming what seemed like endless errors have become a driving force for me, fueling my desire to solve the next problem with creativity and determination.
-This passion didn't just stay within the confines of the classroom; it led me to take on additional projects, even completing a final project on behalf of a friend.
-My dedication to mastering software development took me on an unconventional path through military service, which provided me with the means to further pursue my dreams.
-Post-service, I seized the opportunity to attend a programming bootcamp, diving headfirst into the intricate world of full-stack development.

-Currently, I am honing my skills at CodePlatoon, where each day is a new opportunity to learn and grow.
-The journey through this bootcamp is not just about acquiring technical skills but about preparing myself to make significant contributions to real-world applications.
-I am eagerly looking forward to applying my knowledge and passion for software development in a professional setting, where I can contribute to creating impactful and innovative solutions.
+My journey in programming began with a simple Scratch script during a high school class, sparking a deep-seated passion that grew with each project in HTML and CSS.
+Overcoming countless challenges fueled my determination, leading me from classroom projects to an unconventional path through military service.
+Post-service, I embraced the opportunity at a programming bootcamp, diving into full-stack development at CodePlatoon, where each day brings new learning.
+Eager to apply my accumulated knowledge in a professional setting, I am ready to contribute to impactful and innovative software solutions.
 </details>